 Vicki Ferrini, PhD

-Vicki Ferrini is a senior research scientist at Columbia University’s Lamont-Doherty Earth Observatory and an affiliate associate professor at the Center for Coastal and Ocean Mapping at the University of New Hampshire.
+Vicki Ferrini is a senior research scientist at Columbia University’s Lamont-Doherty Earth Observatory.
 Her research interests include seabed mapping and geoinformatics, and she has focused most of her career working to make marine geoscience data findable, accessible, interoperable, and reusable (FAIR).
 She has a leadership role in several projects related to the management and integration of marine geoscience data including the National Science Foundation-funded Marine Geoscience Data System, Multibeam Advisory Committee, and Global Multi-Resolution Topography Synthesis.
-She serves as the chair of the GEBCO Sub-Committee for Regional Undersea Mapping and is an ex-officio member of the GEBCO Guiding Committee.
+She recently served as the chair of the GEBCO Sub-Committee for Regional Undersea Mapping and was a member of the GEBCO Guiding Committee.
 As head of the Seabed 2030 Regional Data Center for the Atlantic and Indian Oceans, she works closely with stakeholders to develop regional bathymetric data products that contribute to international global syntheses.

 Director of Operations